This policy applies to Verification Organizations.

 The verification organization must normally perform the verification activities which it contracts to perform.

-When an verification organization sub-contracts any part of the verification, it must ensure and be able to demonstrate that the sub-contractor is certified by the Building Science Institute to perform the activities in question and, where applicable, complies with the relevant requirements of ENERGY STAR Certification Protocols and referenced standards.
+When an verification organization sub-contracts any part of the verification, it must ensure and be able to demonstrate that the sub-contractor is certified by the Building Science Institute to perform the activities in question and, where applicable, complies with the relevant requirements of ENERGY STAR® Certification Protocols, Indoor airPlus program requirements, Zero Energy Ready Home program requirements, and referenced standards and codes.

 The verification organization must inform the customer of its intention to sub-contract any part of the verification.

 Whenever work which forms part of a verification is carried out by sub-contractors, the responsibility for the determination of conformity of the verified item with the requirements remains with the verification organization.

 The verification organization must record and retain details of its investigation of the competence of its sub-contractors and of their conformity with the applicable requirements.

 The verification organization must maintain a register of all their sub-contractors.